TritonDataCenter/sdc-cloudapi/docs/index.md

-name        | String   | Name for this key fingerprint | String   | Key fingerprint key         | String   | OpenSSH formatted public key
+name        | String   | Name for this key fingerprint | String   | Key fingerprint key         | String   | OpenSSH formatted public key attested    | Boolean  | Indicates if the key has a hardware device attestation multifactor | Array[String] | Lists any additional factors required to use (if attested)

 ### Errors